The Great Rendezvous

 + HST

 The season pass provides you with year-round admission to the Fort William historic site and admission to the following Fort William Historical Park events: The Great Rendezvous, Halloween Hoot, New Year’s Eve Family Frolic, and Voyageurs Winter Carnival.
 Admission to Canada Day, Anishinaabe Keeshigun and Celtic Day is free for all visitors.
-The season pass does not include admission to the David Thompson Astronomical Observatory, campground, and third-party events.
+The season pass is valid for one year from the date of purchase.
+Learn more about the season pass.

 What to Bring